Lucas Andersen: Grasshopper

 On 4 July 2016, Ajax announced that Andersen had been sold to Grasshopper Club Zürich.

 Return to AaB

 After a less successful 2017–18 season at Grasshoppers with limited playing time, Andersen was loaned out to his former club, AaB, for the 2018–19 season.
 Andersen had strong performances for the club which made AaB buy him out of his contract with Grasshoppers, making the deal permanent from 1 July 2019.
 Andersen signed a five-year contract.
 Andersen was named the new captain of AaB after long time veteran Rasmus Würtz ended his playing career.

 Queens Park Rangers

 On 2 February 2024 AaB confirmed that they had terminated Andersen's contract by mutual agreement.
 Three days later, he signed for Championship club Queens Park Rangers, reuniting with former boss Martí Cifuentes.

 On 23 June 2025, Queens Park Rangers announced that Andersen would depart the club upon the expiration of his contract at the end of the month.

+BG Panthum United

+On 1 April 2026, Andersen joined Thai League 1 club BG Panthum United.